ElsellamaJesus/DataMining/Unit-2/Homework/README.md

 #### Arguments
 * ##### Mapping
     Set of aesthetic mappings created by aes() or aes_().
 If specified and inherit.aes = TRUE (the default), it is combined with the default mapping at the top level of the plot.
 You must supply mapping if there is no plot mapping.
 * ##### Data
-The data to be displayed in this layer.
+    -The data to be displayed in this layer.
 There are three options:
-If NULL, the default, the data is inherited from the plot data as specified in the call to ggplot().
+    -If NULL, the default, the data is inherited from the plot data as specified in the call to ggplot().
-A data.frame, or other object, will override the plot data.
+    -A data.frame, or other object, will override the plot data.
 All objects will be fortified to produce a data frame.
 See fortify() for which variables will be created.
-A function will be called with a single argument, the plot data.
+    -A function will be called with a single argument, the plot data.
 The return value must be a data.frame, and will be used as the layer data.
 A function can be created from a formula (e.g. ~ head(.x, 10))..
 * ##### Stat
     The statistical transformation to use on the data for this layer, as a string.
 * ##### Position
     Position adjustment, either as a string, or the result of a call to a position adjustment function.
 * ##### Width
     Amount of vertical and horizontal jitter.
 The jitter is added in both positive and negative directions, so the total spread is twice the value specified here.
 * ##### Height
     Amount of vertical and horizontal jitter.
 The jitter is added in both positive and negative directions, so the total spread is twice the value specified here.
 * ##### na.rm
     If FALSE, the default, missing values are removed with a warning.
 If TRUE, missing values are silently removed.
 * ##### Show.legend
     logical.
 Should this layer be included in the legends?
 NA, the default, includes if any aesthetics are mapped.
 FALSE never includes, and TRUE always includes.
 It can also be a named logical vector to finely select the aesthetics to display.
 * ##### inherit.aes (heredar.aes)
     If FALSE, overrides the default aesthetics, rather than combining with them.
 This is most useful for helper functions that define both data and aesthetics and shouldn't inherit behaviour from the default plot specification, e.g. borders().

 ---
 ## Homework 3
 ###                     How do we understand the value of P
 Understanding the p-value will really help you deepen your understanding of hypothesis testing in general.
 Before talking about what the p-value is, let's talk about what it is not.
 * The p-value is NOT the probability that the statement is true.
 Of course, this would be an amazing thing to know!
 Think about it: "There is a 10% chance that this drug will work."
 Unfortunately, this is not the case.
 Actually determining this probability would be really difficult, if not impossible!
 * The p-value is NOT the probability that the null hypothesis is true.
 Another one that seems so logical that it has to be correct!
 This is much closer to reality, but again it is too strong a statement.